 - Click Save to create the Membership Type.

-NOTE: An organization can have both individual and group memberships, or only use one membership structure.
-However, a user can only have one membership (i.e., a user cannot have an individual membership and a group membership).
+NOTE: An organization can have one or both membership structures.
+However, a user can have a membership in only one membership structure (i.e., a user cannot have an individual membership and a group membership).

 Restricted Membership Types are only available/visible to users who have that Restricted Membership Type assigned to them via the option above.
 This allows you to create "special" Membership Types that are only available to a specific segment of your userbase (e.g., a Partner Membership).